1967 United Nations Security Council election: Rules

 To be elected, a candidate must receive a two-thirds majority of those present and voting.
 If the vote is inconclusive after the first round, three rounds of restricted voting shall take place, followed by three rounds of unrestricted voting, and so on, until a result has been obtained.
 In restricted voting, only official candidates may be voted on, while in unrestricted voting, any member of the given regional group, with the exception of current Council members, may be voted on.

-Result

-The election was managed by the then-President of the United Nations General Assembly Corneliu Mănescu of Romania.
-At this date the UN had 122 member states (for a timeline of UN membership, see Enlargement of the United Nations).
-Delegates of the member states were to write the names of the five countries they wished to elect on the ballot papers.
-There were no nominations prior to the election.
-Voting was conducted by secret ballot, and on a single ballot.
-118 ballot papers were used.